-The University of Arkansas department of athletics is committed to protecting the health of and providing a safe environment for each of its participating student-athletes.
-To this end and in accordance with NCAA association-wide policy, The University of Arkansas department of athletics will make efforts to reduce student-athlete head impact exposure in a manner consistent with Interassociation Recommendations: Preventing Catastrophic Injury and Death in Collegiate Athletes.
-For example
+The University of Arkansas is committed to protecting the health of and providing a safe environment for each of its participating NCAA student-athletes.
+To this end and in accordance with NCAA association-wide policy, The University of Arkansas will reduce Student-Athlete head impact exposure in a manner consistent with Interassociation Recommendations: Preventing Catastrophic Injury and Death in Collegiate Athletes and Consensus statement on concussion in sport: the 6th International Conference on Concussion in Sport.
+For example:

-- The University of Arkansas athletic teams will adhere to existing ethical standards in all practices and competitions. - Using playing or protective equipment (including the helmet) as a weapon will be prohibited during all practices and competitions.
-(Appendix J) - Deliberately inflicting injury on another player will be prohibited in all practices and competitions. - All playing and protective equipment (including helmets), as applicable, will meet relevant equipment safety standards and related certification requirements. - The University of Arkansas department of athletics will instruct student-athletes to keep the head out of blocking and tackling in contact/collision, helmeted practices and competitions. - The University of Arkansas department of athletics will emphasize education of proper technique to reduce head impact exposure for all contact and collision sports, with special emphasis in pre-season.
+- The University of Arkansas teams will adhere to existing ethical standards in all practices and competitions. - Using playing or protective equipment (including the helmet) as a weapon will be prohibited during all practices and competitions. - Deliberately inflicting injury on another player will be prohibited in all practices and competitions. - All playing and protective equipment (including helmets), as applicable, will meet relevant equipment safety standards and related certification requirements.

+- The University of Arkansas will keep the head out of blocking and tackling in contact/collision, helmeted practices and competitions. - The University of Arkansas will emphasize education of proper technique to reduce head impact exposure for all contact and collision sports, with special emphasis in pre-season. - The University of Arkansas will adhere to policies and rules in sport that limit the number and duration of contact practices and activities in contact-collision sports. - Consideration of participation in neuromuscular training warm-up programs.